rackerlabs/docs-developer-blog/_posts/2018-06-27-Oracle-online-table-partitions-using-package-dbms-redefinition.md

     SQL>spool off

-### Step 24: Drop original unpartitioned table
+### Step 25: Drop original non-partition table

-After the DBAs have confirmed that everything looks good, execute the following command to remove the original table, which now has the name of the interim table TEST.TABLEA_PAR:
+After the DBAs have confirmed that everything looks good, execute the following command to remove the original table, which now has the name of the interim table, TEST.TABLEA_PAR:

     SQL> DROP table TEST.TABLEA_PAR cascade constraints;